NewcastleRSE/water_hyacinth/README.md

 ```

-### SENTINEL2 IMAGE DATA
+### SENTINEL2 IMAGE DATA --> OLD METHOD

-Sentinel 2 data can be downloaded using a API Script such as the following
+Sentinel 2 data can be downloaded using a API Script such as the following (NOTE THIS IS NO LONGER VALID AS THE OPEN ACCESS HUB CLOSED DOWN, THUS API IS INVALID)
 ```
 # connect to the API
 from sentinelsat import SentinelAPI, read_geojson, geojson_to_wkt